lamhq/tech-notes/frontend/cypress/5-concepts/1-command.md

 As long as you are aware of the potential pitfalls with control flow, it is possible to do this in Cypress!

 Read more [here](https://docs.cypress.io/guides/core-concepts/conditional-testing)

-## Retry ability

-Almost all commands come with built-in retry-ability.
-Without retry-ability, assertions would randomly fail.
-This would lead to flaky, inconsistent results.

 ## Using `.then()` to access subject